omarwit/cumulus-cl-interfaces-puppet/README.md

 ## Overview

-This module provides 3 resource types that can most types of interfaces available on Cumulus Linux.
+This module provides 3 resource types that can configure most types of interfaces available on Cumulus Linux.

 ## Module Description